FourSquare (New)

 GRANTS AWARDED:

-William Hart, June 2001 – July 2002, ODU Faculty Innovator Grant, $1,500,
+William Hart, June 2001 – July 2002, ODU Faculty Innovator Grant, $1,500, for development of a student-oriented online encyclopedia of intercultural relations.

 William Hart, Spring 2000, ODU Teaching Across Borders Initiative Grant, $1,000, for the development of Comm300: International Sojourning (a course designed to prepare study abroad students and developed in conjunction with the ODU Study Abroad Program).